So, almost all newer vehicles on the road today, use a mass air flow sensor.

 The mass air flow sensor is always located, in the air stream, before the throttle body.
 There actually are a few different types, of (MAF) sensors.

-I would say the most common one used today is what is known as the “hot-wire” (MAF) sensor.
+I would say the most common one used today, is what is known as, the “hot-wire” (MAF) sensor.

-So, When air passes across the (MAF); it cools the wire inside; increasing the amount of current needed to keep that wire at the specified temperature.
-Hot wire sensors typically have an operating range of 0 – 5 volts; with idle voltage being around .5 – .8 volts and full throttle being between 4 and 5 volts.
+So, when air passes across the (MAF), it cools the wire inside.
+As a result, increasing the amount of current needed, to keep that wire, at the specified temperature.
+Hot wire sensors, typically have an operating range of 0 – 5 volts.
+With idle voltage, being around .5 – .8 volts.
+And, full throttle, being between 4 and 5 volts.

-Symptoms of a Faulty Mass Air Flow Sensor (MAF)
+Symptoms of a Faulty, Mass Air Flow (MAF) Sensor

-Don’t be fooled; As a faulty mass airflow sensor can show symptoms similar to low compression or low vacuum; and can be similar to when your vehicle has low fuel pressure.
+Don’t be fooled, as a faulty mass airflow sensor, can show symptoms, similar to low compression or low vacuum.
+And, can be similar to when your vehicle has, low fuel pressure.

-- The engine is very hard to start
+- The engine, is very hard to start.

-- The engine stalls shortly after starting
+- The engine stalls shortly after starting.

-- The engine hesitates or drags while under load or idle
+- The engine hesitates or drags, while under load or idle.

-- Hesitation and jerking during acceleration
+- Hesitation and jerking, during acceleration.

-When your engine runs lean, a failure of the (MAF) sensor can be a likely cause.
-If your engine is having trouble running or idles erratically; or if the throttle decreases at highway speed; it is a possible indicator of a defective (MAF) sensor.
-A faulty (MAF) sensor can also illuminate the “Check Engine” light on your dashboard.
+When your engine runs lean, a failure of the (MAF) sensor, can be a likely cause.
+If your engine is having trouble running or idles erratically; or if the throttle, decreases at highway speed, it is a possible indicator of a defective (MAF) sensor.
+A faulty (MAF) sensor, can also illuminate, the “Check Engine” light on your dashboard.

-Engine Codes For (MAF) Sensor;
+Engine Codes For (MAF) Sensor: